sagar-46/LeetCode/Easy/README.md

 &ensp; &emsp;answer[i] == "Buzz" if i is divisible by 5. \
 &ensp; &emsp;answer[i] == i (as a string) if none of the above conditions are true.

+415.Given two non-negative integers, num1 and num2 represented as string, return the sum of num1 and num2 as a string.

 485.Given a binary array nums, return the maximum number of consecutive 1's in the array.

 605.You have a long flowerbed in which some of the plots are planted, and some are not.
 However, flowers cannot be planted in adjacent plots. \